anyoptimization/pymoo/docs/source/visualization/star.md

 F = get_problem("dtlz1").pareto_front(ref_dirs)
 ```

-A simple Star Coordinate Plot plot with points can be created by:
+A simple Star Coordinate Plot with points can be created by:

 ```{code-cell} ipython3
 from pymoo.visualization.star_coordinate import StarCoordinate